 Pigmentation is the coloring of a person's skin.
-When a person is healthy, his or her skin will appear normal in color.
+When a person is healthy, their skin color will appear normal.
 In the case of illness or injury, the person's skin may change color, becoming darker (hyperpigmentation) or lighter (hypopigmentation).

 Hyperpigmentation and Skin

 Hyperpigmentation in skin is caused by an increase in melanin, the substance in the body that is responsible for color (pigment).
 Certain conditions, such as pregnancy or Addison's disease (decreased function of the adrenal gland), may cause a greater production of melanin and hyperpigmentation.
 Exposure to sunlight is a major cause of hyperpigmentation, and will darken already hyperpigmented areas.

 Hyperpigmentation can also be caused by various drugs, including some antibiotics, antiarrhythmics, and antimalarial drugs.

 An example of hyperpigmentation is melasma.
 This condition is characterized by tan or brown patches, most commonly on the face.
 Melasma can occur in pregnant women and is often called the "mask of pregnancy;" however, men can also develop this condition.
 Melasma sometimes goes away after pregnancy.
 It can also be treated with certain prescription creams (such as hydroquinone).

 If you have melasma, try to limit your exposure to daylight.
 Wear a broad-brimmed hat and use a sunscreen with an SPF of 30 or higher at all times, because sunlight will worsen your condition.
 Sunscreens containing the physical blockers zinc oxide or titanium dioxide are also helpful in blocking daylight’s UVA rays, which makes hyperpigmentation worse.
 People with darker skin are at higher risk for melasma.
 It will look like dark brown or greyish brown patches on darker skin.